Chart Color Schemes

 An assessment of population growth drivers in Bundoora - East reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Bundoora - East's population was around 10,242 as of November 2025.
-This figure reflects an increase of 411 people since the 2021 Census, which reported a population of 9,831.
-The change is inferred from ABS data showing an estimated resident population of 10,240 in June 2024 and an additional 21 validated new addresses since the Census date.
-This results in a density ratio of 2,516 persons per square kilometer, placing Bundoora - East in the upper quartile relative to national locations assessed by AreaSearch.
-The area's 4.2% population growth since the census is within 0.9 percentage points of its SA3 area (5.1%), indicating competitive growth fundamentals.
-Overseas migration contributed approximately 92.1% of overall population gains during recent periods in Bundoora - East.
+Bundoora - East's population, as of November 2025, is approximately 10,242.
+This figure represents an increase of 411 people since the 2021 Census, which recorded a population of 9,831.
+The growth is inferred from the estimated resident population of 10,240 in June 2024 and an additional 21 validated new addresses since the Census date.
+This results in a population density ratio of 2,516 persons per square kilometer, placing Bundoora - East in the upper quartile relative to national locations assessed by AreaSearch.
+The area's 4.2% growth since the census is within 0.9 percentage points of the SA3 area's 5.1%, indicating competitive growth fundamentals.
+Overseas migration contributed approximately 92.1% of overall population gains during recent periods, driving primary growth in the area.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, making adjustments using a method of weighted aggregation of population growth from LGA to SA2 levels.
+AreaSearch employs ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch uses VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-By 2041, Bundoora - East is forecasted to experience a significant population increase in the top quartile of Australian statistical areas, with an expected growth of 3,944 persons, representing a total increase of 38.5% over the 17-year period.
+Future population trends forecast a significant increase in the top quartile of Australian statistical areas, with Bundoora - East expected to grow by 3,944 persons to 2041 based on latest annual ERP population numbers, reflecting an overall increase of 38.5% over the 17-year period.

 Frequently Asked Questions - Population